At a glance: Super Tuesday states and delegate counts

 Delegate count: 31

-Biden was projected to win the state and secure at least 4 delegates.
+Biden won the state and will secure at least 12 delegates.
+Sanders will win at least four delegates and Bloomberg at least two.

-Bloomberg made one of his first campaign appearances in Arkansas and picked up endorsements from elected officials there, but early returns showed him in third place behind Biden and Sanders.
+Bloomberg made one of his first campaign appearances in Arkansas and picked up endorsements from elected officials there, but appears likely to finish in third place behind Biden and Sanders.

 Delegate count: 29